Keen for baby to get in on the favorite, snack staple? We don’t blame you mama.

-The U.S. Dietary Guidelines for Americans and the American Academy of Pediatrics recommend a diet of exclusive breastfeeding until your baby is six months old.
+The U.S. Dietary Guidelines for Americans and the American Academy of Pediatrics recommend a diet of exclusive breastfeeding or formula until your baby is six months old.

 Peanuts are one of the most common allergies in children.

-It can be scary to introduce your baby to a high allergen food.
-Introduce it slowly and watch for their reaction.
+It can be scary to introduce your baby to a high allergen food, so just take it slow and watch for their reactions.